• Menu

 So there is also less variation in size within the Border Collie breed, than there is between the biggest and smallest Rough Collies.

-Their coat is shorter than a Rough Collie’s, and it can be straight or wavy.
+Their coat is shorter than a Rough Collie’s.
+It can be straight or wavy.

 Rough Collie Vs Border Collie Temperament